 The family home and the turquoise waters of the Caribbean Sea are thousands of miles away.
 I spent my early years living upstairs in the old Barclays Bank in Princeton Margaret beach in Bequia.
 The entrance to the building was about 200 meters from the beach.
 This is where I spent a lot of time with my brothers and friends.
 We played beach cricket with tennis balls and bats improvised from the dead branches of coconut trees.
 Sometimes we played intense games of marbles, "for keeps".
 I don't remember the rules of marble games but I do know the games were hotly contested.
 Sometimes we just ran up and down the beach as fast as we could.
 I was always the fastest.

-Sometimes my Mom would take us to visit her parents at their home on Monkey Hill.
+Sometimes my Mom would take us to visit our grandparent at their home on Monkey Hill.
 I loved helping my grandmother gather eggs from the chickens.
 Less enjoyable was moving the goats from one pasture to another.
 Goats can be difficult.
 If I was lucky, Mama1 would take me with her to pick sapodilla and sugar apples and we would climb all the way to the very top of Monkey Hill.
 There was always a good breeze and I could see everything down to the coast below.

 Those were good times.